SreejithKSGupta/learnix/README.md

 - Online Learning Management system where your Learning is super charged.

 # todo
-- make faq, privacy, about, help and features page.
+- features page.
 - list of top courses in homepage
 - searchbar in relevant places
 - Comprehensive UI and font updates
-- statistics for admin, student and tutor with chart
 - otp for sign in and forgot password
 - edit profile
-- check if suscribers/users exist before adding them.
-- better alert
 - edit stats, testimonials, learnix data, hero data, socials in admin panel
 - features of learnix page

+# advanced
 - lazy loading
 - service in module level
 - single ton components

 # errors
 - taking dashboard directly will redirect to signin, since user$ not loaded by then
+- check if suscribers/users exist before adding them.

 # done